Materials Chemistry (MAT P1)

 2 credits

-• Methodology of materials characterization
+• Methodology for characterizing materials

 2 credits

-• Coordination and organic chemistry
+• Coordination chemistry and organic chemistry

 2 credits

-• Professional projects - project follow-up
+• Professional projects – project monitoring

 8 credits